ossf/package-manager-best-practices/published/npm.md

 In npm, the
 [package.json](https://docs.npmjs.com/cli/v6/configuring-npm/package-json)
 describes a project (name, components, dependencies, etc.).
-Dependencies may be defined by a package name, url, repo, etc. Additional constraints may be defined for each dependency, such as which tags, branches, versions or commitish are allowed.
+Dependencies may be defined by a package name, URL, repo, etc. Additional constraints may be defined for each dependency, such as which tags, branches, versions, or commit-ish are allowed.

-**Note**: The manifest file ***does not*** list transitive dependencies; it lists only direct project dependencies.
+**Note**: The manifest file ***does not*** list transitive dependencies; it only lists direct project dependencies.

 ### Project types

 In the rest of this document, we will refer to three types of projects:

 - **Libraries**: These are projects published on the npm registry and consumed by other projects in the form of API calls.
 (Their manifest file typically contains a `main`, `exports`, `browser`, `module`, and/or `types` entry).

-- **Standalone CLIs**: These are projects published on the npm registry and consumed by end-users in the form of locally installed programs that are **always** run stand alone via `npx` or via a global install.
+- **Standalone CLIs**: These are projects published on the npm registry and consumed by end-users in the form of locally installed programs that are **always** run stand-alone via `npx` or via a global install.
   An example would be [clipboard-cli](https://github.com/sindresorhus/clipboard-cli).
   (Their manifest file contains a `bin` entry).

-- **Application projects**: These are projects that teams collaborate on in development and deploy, such as web sites and/or web applications.
+- **Application projects**: These are projects that teams collaborate on in development and deployment, such as websites and/or web applications.
   An example would be a React web app for a company's user-facing SaaS.
   (Their manifest file typically contains `"private": true`).

 ### Reproducible installation

-A reproducible installation is one that guarantees the exact same copy the dependencies are used each time the package is installed.
+A reproducible installation guarantees an exact, identical copy the dependencies are used each time the package is installed.
 This has various benefits, including:

 - Ensuring the dependencies installed are the ones declared and reviewed via pull requests.

-- Helping quickly identify possible compromises of your infrastructure if one of your dependencies is found to have vulnerabilities, as you will be able to quickly determine the commit range when your repository was at risk.
+- Helping quickly indentify possible compromises of your infrastructure if one of your dependencies is found to have vulnerabilities, as you will be able to promptly determine the commit range of when your repository is at risk.

 - Mitigating certain threats such as malicious dependencies.
 Otherwise, you might install and run a newly published (compromised) version of the dependency on a CI/CD system or developer machine, giving an attacker immediate code execution.

-- Detecting package corruptions before installation, for example due to RAM corruption.
+- Detecting package corruptions before installation, for example, due to RAM corruption.

-- Mitigating package mutability introduced by mis-configured registries that proxy packages from public registries.
-Note: Versions are immutable in principle, but immutability is enforced by the registry.
+- Mitigating package mutability introduced by misconfigured registries that proxy packages from public registries.
+Note: Versions are immutable in principle, but the registry enforces immutability.

 - Improve the accuracy of automated tools such as GitHub's security alerts.

 - Let maintainers test updates before accepting them in the default branch, e.g., via renovatebot's [stabilityDays](https://docs.renovatebot.com/configuration-options/#stabilitydays).

-There are two ways to reliably achieve a reproducible installation: pinning by hash and vendoring dependencies.
+There are two ways to achieve a reproducible installation reliably: vendoring dependencies and pinning by hash.

 #### Use a Lockfile

 Use a lockfile because it implements hash pinning using cryptographic hashes.
-Hash pinning informs the package manager the expected hash for each dependency, without trusting the registries.
-The package manager then verifies, during each installation, that the hash of each dependency remains the same.
+Hash pinning informs the package manager of the expected hash for each dependency without trusting the registries.
+During each installation, the package manager then verifies that the hash of each dependency remains the same.
 Any malicious change to the dependency would be detected and rejected.

 Npm provides two options to achieve hash pinning.